-This calculation has been performed on a standard GRS PC with INTEL ® CORE TM i7-7700 processors at 3.60 GHz under the 64-bit operating system Windows 10 Enterprise.
-It took about 300 CPU-min for the simulation of the first 4 hours of the accident.
+This calculation has been performed on a standard GRS PC with INTEL ® CORE [TM] i7-7700 processors at 3.60 GHz under the 64-bit operating system Windows 10 Enterprise.
+It took about 230 minutes to simulate the first 4 hours of the accident with 3.4.0, which is faster than the 310 minutes with 3.3.1.

 The capabilities of the code ATHLET-CD are demonstrated with this calculation.
 The first three phases before core slump into the lower plenum were successfully simulated in a reasonable computing time.
 The calculated pressure history after pump trip, during the pump restart and until core slump is in good agreement with the measured data.
 The calculated hydrogen generation before the pump restart is in accordance with the deduced value.
 Contrary to estimates based on the system behaviour, only a relatively small increase of hydrogen production was calculated during the quench phase.
 The debris bed and melt pool formation may be underestimated due to the lack of a model for embrittlement and relocation of solid fuel fragments.
 Further model improvements regarding the quenching of degraded core material and the fracture and relocation of solid fuel rods, as well as the consideration of radial melt spreading are necessary to further improve the simulation.
+Significant differences can be seen between the results in the simulations with 3.3.1 and with 3.4.0, that are caused by the new input deck, that was optimized for version 3.4.0.